Kanterkaas: History

 Due to the cold climate of the northern regions, dairy farming in the Netherlands originally amassed in Friesland and the Westerkwartier.
 Trading of Kanterkaas was documented in 1386 in Leeuwarden, and continued throughout the fifteenth and sixteenth century.
 In 1532, records show Kanterkaas being exported to Germany and England.

-In 1725, a regulation law was passed to ensure no cheese was named Kanterkaas unless traditional spices were used in the production process - although this was later revoked.
+In 1725, a regulation law was passed to ensure no cheese was named Kanterkaas unless traditional spices were used in the production process – although this was later revoked.
 During the nineteenth century industrial revolution and a contemporary gain in popularity of Kanterkaas in England, cheese production in Friesland increased.
 It soon became the highest-produced cheese in the area.
 In 1890, milk and cheese production and processing began industrially in Friesland factories.
 Today, Friesland and Westkwartier continue to be the only permitted producers of Kanterkaas in the Netherlands.

 Production

 Kanterkaas has a flat cylindrical shape.
 The edge between the side and the base is sharp, but rounded between the side and the top.
 Each cheese can weigh between 3 kg to 8.5 kg.

 The cheese is made in two fat content categories: 20+ and 40+.
 20+ Kanterkaas contains a minimum of 20% and a maximum of 25% of fat in the dry matter.
 Twelve days after production, it must have a humidity content of not more than 48.5%.
-40+ Kanterkaas has a fat content ranging between 40 and 44% in the dry matter.
+40+ Kanterkaas has a fat content of 40–44% in the dry matter.
 Twelve days after production, it must have a humidity content of not more than 41.5%.
 The rind of Kanterkaas and Kanternagelkaas may be 'natural' or treated with a colorless or yellow coating material.
 In addition to these a red coating material may be used for Kanterkomijnekaas.